SpeedCurve-Metrics/heroku-buildpack-php-ddtrace/README.md

 These options need to match
 ```

-You can change the version by setting the `DDTRACE_EXT_VERSION` config var in Heroku.
+You can change the version by setting the `DDTRACE_EXT_RELEASE` config var in Heroku.
 For example:

 ```
-heroku config:set --app <your-app-name> DDTRACE_EXT_VERSION=20220829
+heroku config:set --app <your-app-name> DDTRACE_EXT_RELEASE=20220829
 ```